Shallow Thoughts : tags : window managers

 amixer set Master toggle

-in .config/openbox/rc.xml.
-The problem is that pressing it
+pared-down Debian netbook.
+The problem is that pressing iFn-F1 again

-again didn't unmute it.
-Instead, it was unmuting the Totu's external
+didn't bring the sound back.
+Instead, it was unmuting the USB hub's audio.

-USB audio.
-Clicking "Set as fallback" on the built-in audio in pavucontrol
+Clicking "Set as fallback" on the built-in audio in pavucontrol made

-to use "Built-in Audio" when a "USB PnP Audio Device" is available.
+use "Built-in Audio" when a "USB PnP Audio Device" is available.
+I

-set Profile for the USB device to Off.
-Now only the built-in
+set Profile for the PnP USB device to Off.
+Now only the

 But that amixer command still wasn't unmuting properly, so the next

-step was to find a command I could have Openbox run that would properly
+step was to find a command that would actually unmute.
+Someone on

 pactl set-sink-mute @DEFAULT_SINK@ toggle

-openbox key.
-I still don't understand why that is; I wasted a lot of
+don't understand why not; I wasted a lot of time comparing my

 askbuntu thread suggesting

 some Openbox stanzas.
-In particular, it seems it works better to use
+In particular, it apparently works better to use

 alsamixer rather than pactl.
-This worked for toggling mute:
+This finally worked for toggling mute:

 <command>amixer -q -D pulse sset Master toggle</command>